Zamiell/isaac-faq/README.md

 ## How do I get started modding Isaac? (getting started)

 We generally recommend that people watch the Lytebringr's series of [video tutorials on YouTube](https://www.youtube.com/playlist?list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF).
-These were made for Afterbirth+, but not much has changed now that Repentance is out, so they are still your best bet for learning the ropes.
+These videos were made for Afterbirth+, but not much has changed now that Repentance DLC is out, so they are still your best bet for learning the ropes.

-The main difference is that the location of [the mods directory changed](#where-is-the-directoryfolder-for-mods-located).
+The main difference is that the location of [the mods directory has changed](#where-is-the-directoryfolder-for-mods-located).

 Other resources: